csci1710/forge-documentation/forge-docs-book/src/sterling/d3fx_apr23.md

 ![Small, light blue circle.](../images/d3-examples/circle.png)

-### `Polygon`
+#### `Polygon`

-Polygons are the most generic of the shapes offered in D3Helpers.
-They take in any list of points, and create a shape with those points on the perimiter.
+Polygons are the most generic of the primitive shapes offered in D3FX.
+They take in any list of points and create a shape with those points on the perimeter.
 The props are of the form:
 ```
 export interface PolygonProps extends ShapeProps {
     points: Coords[]